Can Cutting Down Drinking Speed up Weight Loss?

 Alcohol and Sleep – Not Friends!

-Research concludes that alcohol does NOT improve sleep quality.
-According to the findings, in low to moderate doses, alcohol initially promotes sleep.
-Alcohol allows healthy people to fall asleep quicker and sleep more deeply for a while.
-However, it significantly reduces rapid eye movement (REM) sleep, which is the restorative stage of sleep when we also dream, which means that overall the quality of sleep after consuming alcohol is much lower.
+There’s been a lot of research into the relationship between alcohol and sleep.
+If you think that having a nightcap before you go to bed will help you sleep better, think again, because research concludes that alcohol does NOT improve sleep quality.
+According to the findings, in low to moderate doses, alcohol initially promotes sleep, allowing healthy people to fall asleep quicker and sleep more deeply for a while.
+However, it significantly reduces rapid eye movement (REM) sleep, which is the restorative stage of sleep when we also dream.
+So, overall the quality of sleep after consuming alcohol is much lower.
+This explains why you can sleep for a number of hours after a heavy drinking session, then in the morning you wake up and still feel exhausted!
+When it comes to sleep, the old adage quality over quantity is the key.

 Can Cutting Down on Drinking Speed Up My Weight Loss?